-- D. If, after a third strike or a fair hit, any fielder, while holding the ball, tags out the batter-runner before the batter-runner touches first base; or if any fielder, while holding the ball securely in a hand, touches first base or touches first base with the ball before the batter-runner touches first base. - E. When they run outside the three-foot running lane (last half of the distance from home plate to first base) while the ball is being fielded or thrown to first base.

-EXCEPTION: This infraction is ignored if it is to avoid a fielder who is attempting to field the batted ball or if the act does not interfere with a fielder or a throw.

-- F. When they contact the ball a second time in fair or foul territory, if, in the Umpire's judgment, the ball had a chance to become fair. - G. When they move backward toward home plate to avoid or delay being tagged out.
+- D. If, after a third strike or a fair hit, any fielder, while holding the ball, tags out the batter-runner before the batter-runner touches first base; or if any fielder, while holding the ball securely in a hand, touches first base or touches first base with the ball before the batter-runner touches first base. - E. When they run outside the three-foot running lane (last half of the distance from home plate to first base) while the ball is being fielded or thrown to first base. - EXCEPTION: This infraction is ignored if it is to avoid a fielder who is attempting to field the batted ball or if the act does not interfere with a fielder or a throw - F. When they contact the ball a second time in fair or foul territory, if, in the Umpire's judgment, the ball had a chance to become fair. - G. When they move backward toward home plate to avoid or delay being tagged out.
 The ball is dead and base runners must return to the last base touched at the time of the infraction. - H. When they hit a fair fly and the infield fly rule is declared.

-EFFECT The ball is live, the batter is out if the batted ball is fair.
+EFFECT - The ball is live, the batter is out if the batted ball is fair.
 If the ball is caught, each runner may tag up and advance with the liability to be put out once the batted ball is touched the same as on any caught fly ball.
 If a declared infield fly is not caught, the ball is live, the batter-runner is out which removes all force plays, and each runner may advance with liability to be put out without needing to retouch their base(s).

 NOTE: When an infield fly is not initially called, the batter-runner may be declared out if brought to the umpire's attention before the next pitch.
-See exception in Rule 15-8-17-H (8U and Younger Fastpitch Divisions). - I. When any coach or member of the offensive team other than runners interferes with a fielder making an initial play. - J. When, after becoming a batter-runner, they do not attempt to reach first base before all infielders leave the diamond, the half-inning ends, or they give up by entering the bench or dugout area.
-EFFECT: Ball remains Live - K. When they are an illegal player and are discovered. - Sec 18.
-Any runner is out when the runner: - A. Runs more than three feet away from the base path to avoid being tagged, or to hinder a fielder while the runner is advancing or returning to a base.
-EXCEPTION: This is not an infraction if a fielder, attempting to make an initial play on a batted ball, is in the runner's proper path and if the runner runs behind the fielder to avoid interfering.
+See exception in Rule 15-8-17-H (8U and Younger Fastpitch Divisions).

+- I. When any coach or member of the offensive team other than runners interferes with a fielder making an initial play. - J. When, after becoming a batter-runner, they do not attempt to reach first base before all infielders leave the diamond, the half-inning ends, or they give up by entering the bench or dugout area.

+EFFECT: Ball remains Live

+K. When they are an illegal player and are discovered.

+runs behind the fielder to avoid interfering.

+Sec 18.
+Any runner is out when the runner:

+A. Runs more than three feet away from the base path to avoid being tagged, or to hinder a fielder while the runner is advancing or returning to a base.
+EXCEPTION: This is not an infraction if a fielder, attempting to make an initial play on a batted ball, is in the runner's proper path and if the runner